 About Me

-Hi, I’m Zhewei, a computer science Ph.D. candidate at the University of Toronto advised by Professor Yang Xu in the Computational Lingusitics Group.
-Prior to Toronto, I received a M.S. degree from the Georgia Institute of Technology (working with Professor Jacob Eisenstein) and a B.S. degree from the University of Waterloo.
+Prior to joining TTIC, I was a computer science Ph.D. candidate at the University of Toronto advised by Professor Yang Xu in the Computational Lingusitics Group.
+I have also received an M.S. in CS degree in from the Georgia Institute of Technology (working with Professor Jacob Eisenstein) and a B.CS. degree from the University of Waterloo.

 Research Interests